hanrichard/stan-test/my-app/README.md

 #### technical

-- To use foundamental technical stack, React, React hooks, Typescript, ES6, styled-components and scss, to avoid additional dependency to be added in the package.
+- To use foundamental technical stack, React, React hooks, Typescript, ES6, styled-components and scss, to avoid additional dependencies to be added in the package.

 #### architectural choices

 - To use react-router to navigate between pages

-- To create a custom hooks and get data, error, isFetching values from the hook
+- To create a custom hook and fetch data and togther with error and isFetching states from the hook

-- To use the hook in the homepage and dynamic category pages
+- To use custom hook in both homepage and dynamic category pages, to fetch data

-- To includes all components in the component folder
+- To include all pages in the feature folder

+- To use style-component to create component UIs

 ### Are there any improvements you could make to your submission?